 Krishna: As per Hindu Law, women have right of all the gold ornaments, valuables and other gifts received on the occasion of marriage from her parents side.
 It is called as “StriDhan.”
 Gold and ornaments received on the occasion of marriage is not taxable.
 Further, valuables and gifts received on any other occasion from the relatives should be kept on record as regards when and how they are received i.e. list should be prepared.
 Don’t forget income tax department may enquire about when and how these valuables were received.
 If these records are kept properly, then income tax will not be required to be paid.
 Further gifts of more than Rs.
 50,000 received from other than relatives are taxable.

-Arjuna: What and when taxpayer will have to give information of gold?
+Arjuna: When taxpayer will have to give information of gold?

-Krishna: Arjuna, while buying and selling gold of more than Rs.
-5 Lakh, then copy of PAN card will have to be given to the shop keeper.
-Further in Income Tax Return if income is more than Rs.
-25 Lakh then information of gold and ornaments is required to be given by an Individual.
+Krishna: Arjuna, If in Income Tax Return the income shown is more than Rs.
+50 Lakh then information of gold and ornaments is required to be given by an Individual.

 Arjuna: Krishna, in today’s world handling gold is very risky.
-Therefore for investment option of “Gold ETF” is used.
+Therefore for investment option of “Gold ETF” or sovereign gold bonds (SGBs) are used.
 What is this “ETF” and how taxes are charged on it?

 Krishna: Arjuna, “ETF” means “Exchange Traded Funds.”
 Purchase sale of ETF is carried out through stock market.
 In this option there is no risk of handling gold.
 Generally if gold held as assets, is purchased are sold within three years then short term capital gain on the profit is levied at normal rates applicable to individuals and if sold after three years then long term capital gain is levied on the profits @ 20%.
-However Gold ETF is considered like shares, securities in income tax.
-It means if Gold ETF is sold after 12 months from the date of purchase then Long term capital gain tax is levied @ 10% on the profits and if it is sold within 12 months then short term capital gain tax @ 15% will be levied on the profits.
-Therefore many use this option.
+However taxation of Gold ETF is same as selling gold jewellery.
+It means if Gold ETF is sold after 36 months from the date of purchase then Long term capital gain tax is levied @ 20% on the profits and if it is sold within 36 months then short term capital gain tax on the profits will be levied at normal slab rates.